 Please see the video explanation for these stretches!
 These are great stretches for the front of your shoulder (pec) and back of the shoulder (lat dorsi and posterior shoulder capsule), but if you have shoulder instability then this stretch may not be for you!

 For this stretch start on hands and knees.
-While keeping your arms outstretched above your head rock you butt back to your heels.
+While keeping your arms outstretched above your head, rock your butt back to your heels.
 Hold this position for 20-30 seconds.
 You can then walk both hands off to the left side and you should feel a stretch through the right side of your back.
-Then shift hands off to the right side and hold again for 20-30 seconds.
+Then, shift hands off to the right side and hold again for 20-30 seconds.
 Perform 3 sets of 20-30 seconds in each position.

 We know it helps for many people to have a visual, so here is a video displaying some effective stretches to help with shoulder pain.

 By incorporating these stretches into your daily regimen, you will start to develop the muscles that have been causing your pain.
 Also, here are additional exercises for shoulder pain that are effective in strengthening.
 Be sure to reach out to our team here at Impact Physical Therapy and schedule your evaluation today!